WU-RDS/MA2023/_book/index.md

 #### In-person lecture {-}

 The contents on this website are divided into weekly readings.
-To be able to follow the curriculum and complete the weekly assignments, you need to read the materials assigned for the respective week.
+To be able to follow the curriculum and complete the assignments, you need to read the materials assigned for the respective week.
 The relevant chapters are indicated in the table below.
-The weekly readings will be complemented with weekly interactive sessions in the PC lab, which provide you with an opportunity to ask questions about the assigned readings. **Please note that you need to go through the materials on your own in the week before the respective session.** For example, chapters 2,3,4 will be discussed in the second session.
+The weekly readings will be complemented with weekly interactive sessions in the PC lab, which provide you with an opportunity to ask questions about the assigned readings. **Please note that you need to go through the materials on your own in the week before the respective session.** For example, chapters 2, 3 & 4 will be discussed in the second session.
 The dates and times for the classroom sessions are indicated in the table below for each group separately.
 It is highly recommended to prepare questions or comments about the materials for these sessions that you think might be interesting and helpful to the class.
 As a preparation for the in-class discussions, you should go through the **Learning check** section at the end of each chapter.
 By working through these questions, you may self-assess your progress and identify knowledge gaps regarding the materials that were assigned for the previous week.

 <br>
 **Lecture dates - Group A**